Karimi-Lab/inucs/README.md

 ./inucs.py prepare chromosomes.txt nucleosomes.txt interactions.txt -d yeast_wd
 ```

-Depending on the size of input files and the system specifications, the `prepare` command may take a few minutes, hours to complete.
+Depending on the size of input files and the system specifications, the `prepare` command may take a few minutes to many hours to complete.

 Also, note that all input files may optionally be in gzip format.